Breast Augmentation Photo Gallery

-Dr. Chasan has developed and published a “breast shape classification” diagram to assist in this very important decision in the size and shape of breasts you would like.
-The result is a combination of the patient’s desires, the patient’s anatomy, the type of implant used (gummy bear vs silicone breast implant), and the experience and skill of the plastic surgeon.
+Dr. Paul Chasan has developed and published the “breast shape classification” diagram seen above to assist in this very important decision in the size and shape of breasts you would like.
+The result is a combination of the patient’s desires, the patient’s anatomy, the type of implant used (example: gummy bear breast implants vs silicone breast implants), and the experience and skill of the plastic surgeon.

-Dr. Chasan exemplifies the way a surgeon should handle breast enhancement procedures.
+Dr. Paul Chasan exemplifies the way a surgeon should handle breast enhancement procedures.
 He works to communicate with those in his care and sets proper expectations of what you can expect using the classification system he created.
 In his communication he is also informative and will help you truly understand the procedure and will also work to understand your vision.

-Once the procedure is completed, Dr. Chasan and his team will set follow-up appointments to make sure you are healing and resting properly.
+Once the procedure is completed, Dr. Paul Chasan and his team will set follow-up appointments to make sure you are healing and resting properly.

 Have any questions or wish to schedule a consult?
 Click the link below to contact our office today.